Helstrom (TV series)

 Helstrom is an American television series created by Paul Zbyszewski for the streaming service Hulu, based on the Marvel Comics characters Daimon and Satana Hellstrom.
-The series is produced by Marvel Television and ABC Signature Studios, with Zbyszewski serving as showrunner.
+The series was produced by Marvel Television and ABC Signature Studios, with Zbyszewski serving as showrunner.

 Tom Austen and Sydney Lemmon respectively star as Daimon and Ana Helstrom, the children of a powerful serial killer, who hunt the worst of humanity.
 Elizabeth Marvel, Robert Wisdom, June Carryl, Ariana Guerra, and Alain Uy also star.
-Helstrom was officially announced with a series order at Hulu in May 2019, planned as the first series in Marvel Television's Adventure into Fear franchise, which would exist within the Marvel Cinematic Universe (MCU) but would not cross over with the films or other television series of the franchise.
-However, upon its release, Zbyszewski stated that Helstrom was not part of the MCU.
+Helstrom was officially announced with a series order at Hulu in May 2019, planned as the first series in Marvel Television's Adventure into Fear franchise, which would exist within the continuity of the Marvel Cinematic Universe (MCU) shared universe but would not cross over with that franchise's films or Marvel Television's other series.
+Upon its release, Zbyszewski stated that Helstrom was not part of the MCU, telling a standalone story.
 Filming took place in Vancouver from October 2019 until March 2020.
 Oversight of the series was moved to Marvel Studios in December 2019 when Marvel Television was folded into that company.

 Helstrom was released on Hulu on October 16, 2020, and consists of 10 episodes.
 It was met with largely negative reviews, feeling the characters and plot were uninteresting, though the series' visual effects were considered impressive.
 Helstrom was canceled on December 14, 2020.